 Set the Criteria to have EndNote compare the fields and look for an exact match or be less specific in the comparison and ignore spacing and punctuation.

 **Note - the title displayed in the video below is incorrect.
 Click on the arrow to start and the correct video will play.**

 This feature is used to select what EndNote does when the program is opened.
 You can choose to have one or more selected EndNote libraries open by default, or display a prompt to select a library to open.

 This feature allows you to automatically rename PDFs as they are imported into the EndNote library, by applying a consistent naming convention.

 Note that this is not retrospective and will only apply to new PDFs being attached or found through the Find Full Text option.
 To rename PDFs already attached to references in your EN library select the references then from the Main Menu choose - References - File Attachments - Rename PDFs.

 Another recommended feature is the PDF Auto Import Folder, which will automatically connect any PDFs you download to the citations in your EndNote library every time you open your EN library.

 This feature allows you to customise the default reference types in your EndNote library.
-You can modify field names and add new fields to a reference type (click on the Modify Reference Types button).
-These will be displayed when you add a new reference.
+In the EndNote Preferences display, select Reference Types, then click on the Modify Reference Types button.
+You can modify field names and add new fields to a reference type.
+These will then be displayed when you add a new reference.